keymixcookbook/Newbies-Guide-for-TD/README.md

 # Nuke Modding Guide for Newbies

-More of a learning Repository for Nuke Python module
+More of a learning Repository for Nuke Python module, nuke modding fun

 ### Table of Content (Respository)